Radioactive decay

 The absorption of a photon of energy causes a chemical species to undergo a transition from a lower energy state to a higher energy state .
 Different magnitudes of elicit various transitions.
 These transitions can occur between rotational states, vibrational states, electronic states, and even nuclear spin states of a chemical species (see diagram below).

 A variety of spectroscopic methods are used to analyse these transitions.
-For example, infrared (IR) spectroscopy is concerned with transitions between vibrational states, while nuclear magnetic resonance (NMR) spectroscopy studies transitions between different nuclear spin states.
+For example, infrared (IR) spectroscopy focuses on transitions between vibrational states, rotational spectroscopy analyses transitions between rotational states, and nuclear magnetic resonance (NMR) spectroscopy studies transitions between different nuclear spin states.

 Next article: The Beer-Lambert Law